 Instructions

-- Mix 2 cups water and 1 tablespoon olive oil in a 4-cup microwave-safe measuring cup.
-Place in microwave and heat on high for about 2 minutes.
-You want the water to reach a temperature between 120-130 degrees.
-(I use a meat thermometer that has a 130 degree mark on it just to make sure I don’t get it too hot.)
+- Mix 2 cups filtered water and 1 tablespoon olive oil in a 4-cup microwave-safe measuring cup.
+Place in microwave and heat on high for 1 ½ - 2 minutes.
+You want the water to reach a temperature between 125-130 degrees.
+(Use a digital thermometer to make sure it doesn't get too hot.)

-- White the water is heating, mix the flour, yeast, sugar and salt in a large bowl.
-Pour the hot liquids into the flour mix and stir to combine.
-Knead by hand for 10 minutes or with a mixer with dough hook for 5 minutes.
+- While the water is heating, mix 5 cups flour, 1 Tablespoon yeast, 1 Tablespoon sugar, and 2 teaspoons kosher salt in a large bowl.
+Make a well in the center and pour the warm liquids into the flour mix and stir for 2 minutes to combine.
+Knead by hand for 10 minutes or with a stand mixer with a dough hook, on speed 2, for about 5-7 minutes.
+Add ½ - 1 cup flour as needed and knead until it becomes smooth and elastic and looses its' stickiness.

-- Prepare 2 cookie sheets by spraying with Pam or other nonstick spray then dusting with cornmeal.
+- Prepare 2 cookie sheets by spraying with oil then dusting with cornmeal.

-- Cover with towel and let rise until doubled, about 2 hours.
+- Cover each cookie sheet with a towel and let the loaves rise until doubled, about 2 hours.
+Once they are finished rising, cut slits in the top with a sharp knife.

-- Preheat oven to 375 degrees.
-Place cookie sheets on middle rack and bake for 25-30 minutes.
+- Preheat oven to 375°F. Place cookie sheets on the middle rack and bake for 25-30 minutes.
+(For a crisper crust, I like to brush them with an egg wash (whisked egg with 1 tablespoon water).

 Nutrition